© Subbotina | Dreamstime.com

 Lowering triglycerides naturally in the long term can improve your endothelial function immediately.
 In fact, the Mediterranean diet has now been determined to be superior to low-fat diets for reducing the risk of cardiovascular disease and other chronic diseases.

 Eating Mediterranean diet-type meals is a sure way to lower triglycerides naturally in the long term, while eating a Mediterranean diet-type meal right now is a sure way to positively influence the health and function of your arteries.
 The diet may also help manage depression and osteoporosis.
 (Follow the links to read discussions on those conditions.)

-You can read about other natural, lifestyle-based treatments for reducing triglycerides in our articles here.
+You can read about other natural, lifestyle-based treatments for reducing triglycerides in these University Health News posts:

 Cantin J, Lacroix S, et al. Does the Adherence to a Mediterranean Diet Influence Baseline and Postprandial Endothelial Function?
 Can J Cardiol.
 2012; 28 (5): S245.

 Kastorini CM, Milionis HJ, et al. The effect of Mediterranean diet on metabolic syndrome and its components: a meta-analysis of 50 studies and 534,906 individuals.
 J Am Coll Cardiol.
 2011 Mar 15;57(11):1299-313.